 Most RA patients experience joint stiffness, but did you ever notice that you’re more stiff in the mornings?
-Morning stiffness affects almost 90% of RA patients1, and is defined as “slowness or difficulty moving the joints when getting out of bed or after staying in one position too long.”2 This month, we asked our community, “What do you do to deal with morning stiffness due to RA?”.
-Check-out their ideas:
+Defined as “slowness or difficulty moving the joints when getting out of bed or after staying in one position too long”, morning stiffness affects almost 90% of people living with RA.1,2 This month, we asked our community, “What do you do to deal with morning stiffness due to RA?”.
+Check out their ideas:

 For many of our RA community members, the best way to combat morning stiffness is to start slowly.
 As one of our community members described it, giving herself some extra time to “thaw out” helps her to be more mobile and active throughout the day.
 Some patients set an earlier alarm so that they don’t have to rush out the door, and others avoid scheduling meetings or activities first thing.
 Over-doing it today can lead to more stiffness tomorrow, so for many of you, ‘slow and steady’ helps you stay loose!

 - “I set alarms so that I can start moving around while in bed.”